 The syllabus will cover the following topics involving lectures from University staff and external speakers.

--Production and use of antibodies
+- Production and use of antibodies

--Serological tests (Elisa, IFAT, Western blotting, Electron microscopy)
+- Serological tests (ELISA, IFAT, Western blotting, Electron microscopy)

 After successful completion of this module the student will be able to:

-- Understand immune system deregulation
+- Critically discuss the issues associated with immune system deregulation

 After successful completion of this module a student will be able to: